uo-ec607/lectures/07-web-apis/07-web-apis.md

 ## Application 2: FRED data

 Our first application didn't require prior registration on the Open Data NYC website, or creation of an API key.
 This is atypical.
 Most API interfaces will only let you access and download data after you have registered an API key.
+(Particularly any API linked to a federal agency or institution.)

 ### Do it yourself